 This paper extends econometric tests developed in the market efficiency literature to firms subject to corporate default risk by exploring the information contained in credit default swaps (CDS) at-market spreads.
-Using a large dataset of S&P 500 firms and an extended time frame (2008-2020), we find that stock market efficiency improves along with financial leverage for individual firms.
-By contrast, aggregate default risk produces lower efficiency scores in US stock indices.
-Multiple robustness tests confirm that an active CDS market for single names improves informational efficiency of stock prices and helps them align with their fundamentals.
+Using a large dataset of S&P 500 firms and an extended time frame (2008-2020), we find that firm-level stock market efficiency improves with financial leverage.
+By contrast, results for the aggregate market show a distinct lack of efficiency for various U.S. stock indices.
+Multiple robustness tests confirm that an active CDS market for single names improves the informational efficiency of stock prices and helps them align with their fundamentals.